aviv-israel/Asteroids/readme.md

 The controlling by the spaceship using a series of keys:
 -  arrow right key  >  - Rotate right
 - arrow left key <  - Rotate left
-- arrow top key  ^  - Thrust
+- arrow up key  ^  - Thrust
 - space key  - Fire